 You can either buy a pre-made car emergency kit or put one together yourself with some absolute essentials.
 An emergency kit will have the necessities and some extra precautionary supplies but will have only jumper cables which won’t help you if you can’t find another motorist to give you a jump.
 I recommend packing a car jump starter so you don’t have to count on having another car to provide a jump.

 There are also some important things, like an ice scraper, you’ll want to pack for a winter road trip.

-While we all rely on google maps on our smart phone these days, there’s always a chance you’ll lose your coverage while driving.
-Make sure you pack a road atlas so you can navigate yourself if needed to where you need to go.
+While we all rely on google maps on our phones these days, there’s always a chance you’ll lose your coverage while driving.
+Make sure you pack a road atlas so you can navigate yourself if needed.
 If you’re staying in one particular state or region, you might consider a paper map for that state that you can just store in your glove compartment versus a whole atlas.

 Also keep your hotel info, like the address and telephone number, printed somewhere so you can access the info in case you can’t get an internet connection.